Looking for stories you can feel good about handing to your kids?

 Examples might include scenes of a girl falling in love with a man and wanting to marry him and have a child together; a teenage girl going on thrilling adventures and fighting various monsters to find a cure for her old, frail grandmother; siblings overcoming quarrels and defending each other; a girl setting out on adventures in another dimension to save a baby whom a giant snatched; a boy becoming a hero for saving his brother; a family stranded on an island banding together to find a treasure and a way back home etc.

-Not all families or characters are utopian and perfect; sometimes there is a bad character (like in A Deal with a Ghost, one selfish, cowardly brother abandons his siblings to be eaten by Trolls) but those bad characters either learn their lessons, grow, and become good, or are clearly villainized and fairly punished.
+Not all families or characters are utopian and perfect; sometimes there is a bad character (like in A Deal with a Ghost, one selfish, cowardly brother abandons his siblings to be eaten by Trolls), or a character who has some weaknesses and makes mistakes, but those characters either learn their lessons, grow, and become better people, or are clearly villainized and fairly punished.

 And no, abortion is never mentioned or promoted.
 Ever.